os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

 * The test code should use simple perl statements, not overly hacky approaches, to encourage contributions by newcomers and test writers which are not programmers or perl experts
-* Update the copyright information with the current year and *SUSE LLC* as the legal entity.
-For new files make sure to only state the year during which the code was written.
 * Use `my ($self) = @_;` for parameter parsing in methods when accessing the `$self` object.
 Do not parse any parameter if you do not need any.
 * [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)